ShakeelAhmadDev/ShakeelAhmadDev/README.md

 - 👋 Hi, I’m @ShakeelAhmadDev
 - 👀 I’m interested in Mobile App development using React native ..
 - 🌱 I’m currently learning Architecture Designing and Best Practice of js
-- 💞️ I’m looking to collaborate on open source projects that are useful for common person
+- 💞️ I’m looking to collaborate on open source projects that are useful
 - 📫 How to reach me shakeelihf@gmail.com 03174099050

 <!---